-You may need to stop taking some medications.
-This includes aspirin.
+You may need to stop taking some medicines.
+This includes aspirin and other blood thinners.
 It also includes herbs and other supplements.

 Do not eat or drink anything for 12 hours before the surgery.

 An intravenous line (IV) will be put in your arm or hand.
-You’ll receive fluids and medications through the IV during the surgery.
+You’ll receive fluids and medicines through the IV during the surgery.

 You’ll be given general anesthesia to keep you asleep and free of pain through the surgery.